 I’m sure there are Americans living in the Philippines who don’t fall under any of the conditions I’ve mentioned.
 Of course, that depends on the definition of “living”.

-Regardless of how or why an American is living in the Philippines, it does no good at all to make assumptions (which is something my wife likes to do quite often).
+Regardless of how or why an American is living in the Philippines, it does no good at all to make assumptions.
 Unless you know exactly “how and why”, your assumptions are nothing more than guesses.
 There are those who will take offense if you lump them in with the wrong group of people and I know this because I’ve read about it on open forums.

 Luckily, I’ve never been in a position where I wanted to make an assumption – I’ve been told up front the “how and why” of a particular situation and usually through e-mail.